NovatecConsulting/appdynamics-grafana-datasource/README.md

 During development, the following command can be used to watch the sources an rebuild them if they change:

     npm run watch

+## Templating

+The supported template queries for now are:

+Applications (All Applications)
+AppName.ApplicationId (All Application Ids) AppName.BusinessTransactions (All BTs for the Application Name) AppName.Tiers (All Tiers for the Application Name) AppName.Nodes (All Nodes for the Application Name) AppName.TierName.BusinessTransactions (All BTs for a specific Tier) AppName.TierName.BusinessTransactions.OnlyPerfData (All BTs with Perfomance Data only) AppName.TierName.ServiceEndpoints (All SEs for a specific Tier) AppName.TierName.Nodes (All Nodes for a specific Tier)